 Colorado’s Universal Preschool Program (UPK) provides a minimum of half-day preschool, or 15 hours per week, for the 2023-24 school year to children who turn 4 between October 2, 2022, and October 1, 2023.

-Four-year -olds with at least one qualifying factor (see below) will be eligible for 15 additional hours of preschool per week.
+Four-year -olds with qualifying factors (see below) may be eligible for 15 additional hours of preschool per week.
 Children who turn 3 between October 2, 2022, and October 1, 2023, are also eligible for UPK if they have at least one qualifying factor.

 Participating in UPK is voluntary, both for families and preschool providers.